 Was I properly advised about the risks of my surgery?

 If you have a combination of risk factors (as listed above) then your surgeon should have told you that.
 You should make a choice about having major surgery with your eyes wide open.
 If part of the problem is that you are very overweight, or smoking, you should be told about the increased risks.
 You should be encouraged to make lifestyle changes before your surgery takes place.

-Combined risk factors make it more likely that you will suffer from serious infection problems.
-If you do suffer an infection that ends up on your implant, then antibiotics (even given intravenously in hospital) are often not enough.
-If so, you must have further surgery to take out the implant (this is called first-stage revision).
-You then must live without a knee joint for months before further surgery to put in a new joint (this is called second-stage revision).
+Combined risk factors increase likeliness that you will suffer from serious infection problems.
+If you do get an infection that ends up on your implant, then antibiotics (even given intravenously in hospital) are often not enough.
+If so, you must have further surgery to take out the implant, called first-stage revision.
+You then must live without a knee joint for months before further surgery to put in a new joint, called second-stage revision.
 The second stage surgery cannot go ahead until doctors are absolutely satisfied that all infection has gone.
-Patients waiting for second stage hip revision will have difficulty getting around and may need to stay off work.
+Patients waiting for second stage knee revision will have difficulty getting around and may need to stay off work.
 They may also need help at home.

 Carrying various risk factors also increases the risk of blood clotting issues after surgery.
 Blood clots can be treated with medication.
 A serious clot though can mean lifetime complications.
 It can also mean you need to take medication for life.
 Blood clots can be life-threatening if they travel to the lungs or brain.

 If you are diabetic, then you have a higher risk of suffering from foot drop, caused by nerve damage (known as neuropathy).
 For some diabetic patients, making changes to how they eat and exercise before surgery can reduce their risk.
 Improved medical management (drug therapy) can ensure that the condition is under better control before surgery.

 If you have a pre-existing condition, then it may be that other doctors need to see you to confirm it is safe for surgery to go ahead.

 - If you have a heart condition, you may need to see a cardiologist.